 ||The 3T3 cell line was established by G. Todaro and H. Green in 1962 from disaggregated Swiss mouse embryos.

 ||Lysophosphatidylcholine (lyso-PC) induces AP-1 activity and c-jun N-terminal kinase activity (JNK1) by a protein kinase C-independent pathway [PubMed: 9153219]

-|Additional info:||The cells are contact inhibited.
-A confluent monolayer yields 40000 cells/cm2.
 The cells should be grown in plastic flasks, they do not grow well on some types of glass surfaces.
-A saturation density of approximately 50000 cells/cm2 can be reached.|

 ||Dulbecco's Modified Eagle's Medium (DMEM) modified to contain 4 mM L-glutamine, 4500 mg/L glucose, 1 mM sodium pyruvate, and 1500 mg/L sodium bicarbonate and bovine calf serum to a final concentration of 10%.

 ||Never allow culture to become completely confluent.
 Subculture when 80% confluent or less.